 Sunfire raises money again

-The start-up wants to replace fossil raw materials with renewable energies and has increased its Series D financing round to 195 million euros.
+The start-up wants to replace fossil fuels with renewable energies and has increased its Series D financing round to 195 million euros.

-The Dresden-based start-up Sunfire was able to increase its Series D financing round to 195 million euros.
-The startup had already received 109 million euros in October 2021.
+The Dresden-based start-up Sunfire has increased its Series D financing round to 195 million euros.
+The start-up had already received 109 million euros in October 2021.
 The two new investors in the round are Copenhagen Infrastructure Partners (CIP) and Blue Earth Capital.
-Existing investor Carbon Direct Capital Management is also investing in the company again.
+The existing investor Carbon Direct Capital Management is also investing in the company again.

-"The current political situation is a strong reminder to us of how fast the market for green hydrogen needs to grow," says Sunfire CEO Nils Aldag.
+"The current political situation is a stark reminder of how quickly the market for green hydrogen needs to grow," says Sunfire CEO Nils Aldag.
 Aldag founded the start-up together with Christian von Olshausen and Carl Berninghausen in 2010.
 Sunfire now employs 370 people in Germany and Switzerland.
 The start-up develops electrolysers.
 These devices can be used to produce green hydrogen and synthesis gas.

 At the same time as the financing, Sunfire concludes a framework agreement with its new investor CIP.
-Under the terms of the agreement, CIP will be able to use Sunfire's electrolysis facilities in the future.
-The fund company needs access to them in order to implement renewable energy projects.
+This provides for CIP to use Sunfire's electrolysis systems in the future.
+The fund company needs access to this in order to implement renewable energy projects.

 Newsletter